A proof of Zhil'tsov's theorem on decidability of equational theory of epigroups: Normal swords

-The main goal of this section is to prove the two following propositions. \begin{Proposition}~ Let $\sigma$ be a sword of height $h$.
-Then there exists an algorithm that constructs a normal form of the sword $\sigma$. \end{Proposition} \begin{Proposition}~ Let $\sigma$ and $\delta$ be two normal swords of height $h$.
-Then there exists an algorithm that constructs their longest common prefix. \end{Proposition}
+The main goal of this section is to prove the two following propositions. \begin{Proposition} There exists an algorithm that, given a sword $\sigma$ of height $h$, returns a normal form of $\sigma$. \end{Proposition} \begin{Proposition} There exists an algorithm that, given two normal swords of height at most $h$, returns their longest common prefix. \end{Proposition}

-We are going to prove a number of statements simultaneously by induction on height $h$ assuming that for all swords of height $h-1$ the propositions hold.
-Note that for ordinary words (that is, the swords of height zero) these two propositions are trivial.
+We have included the parameter $h$ in the formulations of Propositions~\ref{Prop_Normalization} and~\ref{Prop_LongestCommonPrefix} because we are going to prove these propositions, along with Lemmas~\ref{Lemma_Conjugates}--\ref{Lemma_Algorythm_Why_Not_Normal} formulated below, by simultaneous induction on $h$.
+All these statements obviously hold for swords of height 0 (i.e., for ordinary words), and we will assume that they hold true for all swords of height $h-1$.